 $200,000 (mortgage amount) x 4% (mortgage interest rate) x 20% (MCC percentage)

 Because of the tax credit, the borrower will pay less in income tax.
 This $1,600 savings from the MCC can be considered extra income when qualifying for a loan.

 Who qualifies for MCCs?

 Furthermore, the allowable credit can vary depending on the state or local government issuing the MCC and requires the home buyer to meet income and purchase price requirements, as well as live in the home as their primary residence.
-Mortgage credit certificates can often be combined with another down payment program for additional benefits.
+You can often combine mortgage credit certificates with another down payment program for additional benefits.

-Check with your mortgage lender to determine the MCC or down payment programs that are available in your area, as well as the requirements and fees for reach program.
+Check with your mortgage lender to determine the MCC or down payment programs that are available in your area.
 Programs, requirements, and fees can vary by state.